gabrielweyer/azure-functions-telemetry/docs/Migrate-from-v1-to-v2.md

 - WithServiceBusTriggerFilter
 - WithHealthRequestFilter

+## Type rename

+`CustomApplicationInsightsOptionsBuilder` has been renamed to `CustomApplicationInsightsConfigBuilder`.

 ## Service Bus trigger filter

 `WithServiceBusTriggerFilter()` has been deprecated.
 It has been replaced by the application setting `ApplicationInsights:DiscardServiceBusTrigger`.